-- Work together to add trails and parks to our communities.
+- Work together to add trails and parks to our various communities.

-- Strike a fair balance between the taxes that are assessed on real property and those collected from sales tax.
+- Strike a fair balance between taxes assessed on real property and those collected from the sales tax.

 More than two decades have passed since our County has modified and improved the process for creating new business within the community.
 We must take a role of being a supporter of business – not an unintended adversary.
 As an accomplished businesswoman with a proven background in the promotion of business growth in many respected technology companies and, additionally, as a small business owner with my husband, I have a great interest in supporting and enhancing ecommerce and hospitality businesses in our District.
 It is imperative to find solutions to attract new business to the area that are cost effective while providing economic incentives and growth.

-- Provide incentives such as effective infrastructure and affordable, economic property values to create more business opportunities.
+- Provide common-sense incentives such as effective infrastructure and affordable property values that will create and sustain more business opportunities.

 District 21 has a long-standing history of strong leadership, and I believe that I am the best candidate to continue this legacy while working diligently and passionately to further the growth, sense of community and standard of quality that our residents and business owners have come to expect.
 Many issues are already on the table for future discussion – there is work to be done NOW.
 I look to the future and what will be beneficial for our community as well as Greenville overall.
 I am a Republican who values her community and believes that leaders should serve and represent the people of that community.
 My promise is that I will always listen and be accessible.

-- Put together a coalition of community leaders to develop a website specifically targeted to the people of District 21.
+- Assemble a broad-based coalition of community leaders to develop an interactive community Website specifically geared to the needs and interests of District 21.